 I really liked the way Julie Murphy talks about Willowdean’s fatness right in the beginning of Dumplin’ – she’s going to work at a fast food place where the uniform options are pants or a dress, and because the elastic on the pants won’t stretch over her hips, she has to opt for the dress.
 This spoke volumes to me as a fat woman and told me that I wasn’t dealing with the smaller fat people I’m used to being given leading roles.
 Will is well and truly fat.

-Go look at a fat positive blog – like Chubby Bunnies or Fat People of Color – and see the many beautiful shapes and sizes that fat people come in if you need some help.
+Go look at a fat positive blog – like Chubby Bunnies – and see the many beautiful shapes and sizes that fat people come in if you need some help.

 What Kind of Person Should They Be?